hawk-H97/Github-action-test/Readme.md

  String manipulation and collation>

 ## rsync
-* nstall rsync on a system where sudo requires interactive password input, which isn't possible in a non-interactive environment like GitHub Actions.
+* nstall rsync on a system where the sudo requires interactive password input, which isn't possible in a non-interactive environment like GitHub Actions.

 apt-get update &&
 apt-get install -y rsync